josh10237/flow-action-gateway/docs/ABSTRACT.md

 - **Unlimited app coverage** (via MCP ecosystem)
 - **Rich visual responses** (via component library + data bindings)
 - **Maintainable at scale** (O(1) effort for both inputs and outputs)

+## Scope

+### In Scope

+**Primary focus:** Solving integration at scale

+- **MCP Gateway architecture:** Demonstrating O(1) integration pattern that works with unlimited tools
+- **Auto data binder:** Zero-code UI generation for any MCP tool response
+- **System scalability:** Architecture that grows more powerful as MCP ecosystem grows without code changes
+- **Core functionality:** Voice input → intent parsing → tool execution → visual output

+### Out of Scope

+**Not the focus of this demo:**

+- **Latency optimization:** Current 4-6s is acceptable for demo.
+Production would use Wispr's streaming ASR model (eliminates 2-3s Whisper API latency) and run intent inference on the same or nearby server as the client (eliminates network round-trips).
+Total latency would drop to <500ms.

+- **Production UX polish:** Terminal UI demonstrates architecture.
+Production would use web/native frontend with the same backend.

+- **Authentication/security:** MCP servers handle auth.
+This demo uses API keys in env vars.
+Production would need OAuth flows, secure credential storage, and user session management.

+- **Error recovery:** Basic error handling only.
+Production needs retry logic, graceful degradation, offline mode, and detailed error reporting.

+The demo prioritizes proving the scalability architecture over production-ready implementation details.